 Chronic opioid therapy is sometimes prescribed for patients with ongoing non-cancer pain.
 Opioids are also called narcotics.

-Pain "flare-ups" are common and should not be treated by increasing the dose or taking extra medicine, except in unusual cases.
+Chronic pain "flare-ups" are common and should not be treated by increasing the dose or taking extra medicine, except in unusual cases.
 Do not take more opioids than you are prescribed without talking with your doctor.

 Opioids can cause unpleasant side effects, which are common for most people.
 These include constipation, slowed reaction time, and feeling drowsy.
 Opioids also can increase risks of serious health effects that occur less often.